mmsthepizzathief/user-manual/README.md

 **Pronouns:** she/her/hers

 ## My Values
+This is the most important section to read.
+If we're misaligned on values you'll have a difficult time working inside any organization I manage, and working with me as a peer can be a real struggle as well.

 - Empathy: Be kind and considerate to others, and care about others deeply
   - Be considerate of the little things.
 Examples: read documentation someone wrote about a topic before asking them for information that might be in the documentation, phrase asks clearly rather than just pinging people on a long Slack/email thread and expecting them to figure it out on their own, don’t book over a calendar block that says “do not book”, etc.